Protecting your privacy

-If you attend a course or lecture organised by BSAVA these may be recorded for educational purposes.
-This technology captures a combination of the lecturer’s spoken voice, fixed camera feed pointed at the lectern and on screen display such as a power point presentation or virtual platform.
-Depending on where you are sitting you may appear in the recording be heard on audio (e.g. if asking a question during the lecture) or your name stated if a question is asked upon your behalf.
+If you attend a course, event or lecture organised by BSAVA (in-person or online) these may be recorded for educational purposes.
+This technology captures a combination of the lecturer’s spoken voice, fixed camera feed pointed at the lectern and on screen display such as a power point presentation.
+You may appear in the recording, be heard on audio (e.g. if asking a question during the lecture) or your name stated if a question is asked on your behalf.

-A member of staff/lecturer will inform you that the session is being recorded at the start of the lecture.
-You have the right to opt of recordings at any point.
+You will be informed if the session is being recorded.
+You may have the right to opt out of recordings at any point.
 If you decide you do not wish to be recorded during a lecture you should discuss your initial concerns with a member of BSAVA staff.

 2.3 Event photography and videography

-Whilst it may not be practically possible to opt out of having your image captured at an event, you do have the right to opt out of your image/online profile (does not contain contact details) being used.
-If you decide you do not want your image/online profile to be used in marketing materials, you should discuss your concerns with a member of BSAVA staff.
+Whilst it may not be practically possible to opt out of having your image captured at an event, you do have the right to opt out of your image/basic online profile being used.
+If you decide you do not want your image/basic online profile to be used in marketing materials, you should discuss your concerns with a member of BSAVA staff.